-When we visited Joshua Tree National Park in late 2017, we were forced to take refuge for a few days at Joshua Tree Lake RV & Campground due to a storm and a short-term illness that forced us back to the pedestal.
-This is our campground review of the RV park and campground.
+When we visited Joshua Tree National Park in December 2017, we were forced to take refuge for a few days at Joshua Tree Lake RV & Campground in California due to inclement weather and a short-term illness.
+Here’s our campground review of the RV park and campground.

 Campground/RV Park: Joshua Tree Lake, RV & Campground

 Location: 2601 Sunfair Road, Joshua Tree, CA 92252